Last Updated on

 Berat is also known as the town of one thousand windows due to the Ottoman style houses that Berat is famous for.
 It is now a UNESCO site as there are over 2000 years of history to explore.
 If you walk to the top of the castle you get amazing views of the city of Berat.
 Within the castle walls, you will also see everyday homes that people still occupy today.
 If you are a backpacker then make sure you stay at Berat backpackers, it’s a great hostel located in one of the most beautiful places in Albania!

 Himare is a less busy beach town located a few hours’ drive north of Saranda.
 The views are incredibly pretty and it’s the perfect place if you want to chill out by the beach for a few days.
 There’s a promenade with some really good restaurants to check out.
 Himare has a more relaxed, chilled vibe than the likes of Saranda.
+This is one of the best places in Albania to relax but still have options for restaurants and nightlife.

 I highly recommend making a trip to the old part of Himare which is in the hills, next to the castle.
 From there you get incredible views of the Riveria and you also get to see a traditional village, it’s so pretty!
+You can read my Himara guide on the best things to do here.

 Located in the north of Albania, this city is very quaint and a great doorstep to some fantastic hiking in the area.
 You will notice that Shkodër is the city of bikes, everyone’s biking!
 It’s also incredibly affordable place.
 The architecture is unlike anywhere else in Albania.
 You may notice that you have stepped back in time into an old-fashioned film, that’s the charm of Shkodër.